Western Maryland Scenic Railroad 734

 Western Maryland Scenic Railroad 734, also known as Mountain Thunder, is an SC-1 class "Consolidation" type steam locomotive, built in April 1916 by the Baldwin Locomotive Works (BLW) for the Lake Superior and Ishpeming Railroad (LS&I) as No. 18.
 It was renumbered to 34 in 1925.
-No. 34 was used to pull heavy iron ore trains for the LS&I, until it was retired in 1961.
+No. 34 was used to pull heavy iron ore trains for the LS&I until the late 1950s, and then it was retired from the roster in 1961.
 The locomotive was subsequently sold to the Marquette and Huron Mountain Railroad, where it was stored in a sideline alongside other LS&I steam locomotives.
-In 1971, No. 34 was sold to the Illinois Railway Museum (IRMX) for static display.
+In 1971, No. 34 was sold to the Illinois Railway Museum (IRM) for static display.

-In 1992, No. 34 was acquired by the Western Maryland Scenic Railroad (WMSR), who renumbered it to 734 and cosmetically altered it to resemble a Western Maryland (WM) 2-8-0.
+In 1992, No. 34 was acquired by the Western Maryland Scenic Railroad (WMSR), who renumbered it to 734 and cosmetically altered it to resemble a Western Maryland (WM) 2-8-0, and they restored it to operating condition in 1993.
 For the next twenty-three years, No. 734 pulled the WMSR’s tourist excursion trains and photo charter trains between Cumberland and Frostburg, Maryland.
-Since 2016, No. 734 has remained out of service for a Federal Railroad Administration (FRA)-mandated rebuild, and the WMSR set the restoration of former Chesapeake and Ohio (C&O) 2-6-6-2 No. 1309 as a higher priority.
-As of 2025, the WMSR is currently restoring No. 734 to operating condition.
+Since 2016, No. 734 has remained out of service for a Federal Railroad Administration (FRA)-mandated rebuild, and the WMSR set the restoration of former Chesapeake and Ohio (C&O) No. 1309 as a higher priority.
+As of 2026, the WMSR is currently restoring No. 734 to operating condition.